marcus1487/nanoraw/README.md

 #### Optionally:
 - changepoint (for using R's changepoint package for re-segmentation)
+- Biopython (for robust FASTA parsing, but a simple parser is provided)

 ## Usage
 Currently, not loaded into pip (to be done soon).
 To use nanoraw install locally and run with: